nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Record class participation for a student : `class-part`

-Recording the class participation level for an existing student in the class manager.
+Recording the class participation level for an existing student in Class Manager.

 Format: `class-part s/STUDENT_NUMBER tut/TUTORIAL_INDEX part/PARTICIPATION_LEVEL`